josbeir/cakephp-docs-md/docs/5/en/quickstart.md

 Similarly, if we were to define a function called `foobar()`, users would be able to access that at **www.example.com/articles/foobar**.
 You may be tempted to name your controllers and actions in a way that allows you to obtain specific URLs.
 Resist that temptation.
-Instead, follow the [/intro/conventions](intro/conventions.md) creating readable, meaningful action names.
-You can then use [/development/routing](development/routing.md) to connect the URLs you want to the actions you've created.
+Instead, follow the [CakePHP Conventions](intro/conventions.md) creating readable, meaningful action names.
+You can then use [Routing](development/routing.md) to connect the URLs you want to the actions you've created.

 Our controller action is very simple.
 It fetches a paginated set of articles